Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 Open bugs:
-Todo list before the release:
-4) Work on database: NO!!
-	- Add new parts?
-	- create the Hulls?
-5) I will probably try to update the english doc to reflect the new features.
-	- finish the update
-	- add the new search keywords for the new features
-6) I plan to shoot a video that I will post on youtube on the new features for the release.
-8) Update the slashscreen and release version number
-9) check the mono link in this readme

 - [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.9] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)
 - MISSING FEATURE (Alban): Add a "Property" menu item in the contextual menu to edit the text and edit the ruler (even for bricks to display info, change the altitude, and order for everyone?)